 AirTags & Travel

-While there will undoubtedly be hundreds, if not thousands of creative ways people will eventually use AirTags, we have no doubt the connection between AirTags and travel will be massive.
+While there will undoubtedly be hundreds, if not thousands of creative ways people will eventually use AirTags, the connection between AirTags and travel is massive.

-Whether you throw one on your backpack or inside your passport holder in case you misplace either in the airport or during your travels, the possibilities are endless.
+Whether you throw one on your backpack or inside your passport holder in case you misplace either at the airport or during your travels, the possibilities are endless.

-The AirTag isn’t intended to track moving objects (think bags coming out of the checked bag carousel), but it can be immensely helpful in locating the general whereabouts of any bag you check with an airline.
-We hope that in a future software update, AirTags can be tracked when moving or that users can get an alert when it comes within Bluetooth range – like when it comes out of the luggage carousel.
+The AirTag isn't intended to track moving objects (think bags coming out of the checked bag carousel), but it can be immensely helpful in locating the general whereabouts of any bag you check with an airline.
+We hope that in a future software update, AirTags can be tracked when moving or that users can get an alert when it comes within Bluetooth range as a bag is getting closer to you at the carousel.

 But for now, it should at least provide peace of mind that your checked bag did in fact make it onto your flight and is in your same general location.
 If not, you should be able to tell pretty quickly where your bag is.